Call now 289-796-0420

 Save the broken pieces, because they may be able to be bonded back to your tooth.
 If a large piece broke off the tooth can be saved but may require root canal treatment and a crown

-A toothache or sentivity should not be ignored, even if the pain is bearable and only last a short time.
+or sentivity should not be ignored, even if the pain is bearable and only last a short time.
 See your dentist as soon as possible and report your symptoms.
 You can take a pain medication as required, but do not place it against the tooth or gums.
 Rinse the air with warm water and salt, but avoid extremes of hot or cold or sweet foods and drinks

 Food and bacteria will collect here, so rinse the area and place small piece of cotton ball or some soft wax in the hole.